-In 2005 I became company director for MK Driver Training where I provide B+E, C1, C1+E, D1, D1+E and CAT C training so that a vast range of individuals, whether personal or professional, from all walks of life can take their tests.
+In 2005 I became company director for MK Driver Training where I provide B+E, C1, C1+E, D1, D1+E, CAT C and C+E training so that a vast range of individuals, whether personal or professional, from all walks of life can take their tests.
+Currently I am a DVSA 3A Reversing Assessor and a Module 4 Assessor.
 I have had overwhelmingly positive results, putting MK Driver Training well above the national standard pass rate (%) in all categories mentioned.

 I provide driver training for a vast amount of ambulance services, private and NHS, in order to help their driver obtain their C1 licence entitlements so they can drive the ambulances safely and legally.
 South Central Ambulance Service, East Midlands Ambulance Service and East of England Ambulance Service are to name but a few.

 In 2013 I became a DAT (Driver Assessor/Trainer) for MiDAS (Minibus Drivers Awareness Scheme) on behalf of the CTA (Community Transport Association), providing MiDAS Courses up and down the country for a wide variety of organisations.